FacinouFabian/ts-baratie/README.md

 pp-ailumette Project 😪💔

+## Launch the app with docker

+- Run `yarn buildocker`.
+It will run the `docker build` and `docker run` commands.
+Then you'll be able to see the app working directly

-## if you want to launch the app with node directly (without docker)
+## Launch the app with node directly (without docker)

 - Install all the dependencies using `yarn`
 - Run the app using `yarn dev`